bookofproofs/bookofproofs.github.io/_sources/history/20th-century/orlicz.md

 7. Developed the field of Banach space theory and proved the existence of sets of measurable functions that are not absolutely continuous.
 8. Found a general solution to the Goursat problem using a combination of linear and non-linear differential equations.

-Born 24 May1903, Okocim, Galicia, Austria-Hungary (now Poland).
+Born 24 May 1903, Okocim, Galicia, Austria-Hungary (now Poland).
 Died 9 August 1990, Poznań, Poland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Orlicz/)